 What do we do when we need to ramp things up?
 I know of two ways: education and promotion.
 I was already doing everything I knew how to do with promotion, so that meant I had to LEARN more ways … and that meant investment in education.

 So as difficult for me as it was, I spent $797 I didn’t actually have to get the education I needed.
-I used a credit card, my LAST credit card in fact, to enroll in Elite Blog Academy.
+I used a credit card, my LAST credit card in fact, to enroll in a blogging course called Elite Blog Academy.
 I thought of it as taking out a student loan, albeit a much smaller one that is necessary for college.

 Was this irresponsible?
 I don’t think so at all.
 Education is important.
 I put myself through four years at University of Michigan, and dealt with a decade of student debt, with far less reward than this education had the potential to offer.

 And now, in retrospect, that’s some of the best money I’ve ever spent.
 Of course, I didn’t know that then.
 Back then, I was just excited and hopeful and ready to learn.

 Of course, there was another big expense this month — I bought a new craft tool.
 Unlike the purchase of the blogging course, for which I’d been on the waiting list for months, this new expense was a happy accident.
 Do you have time for a story?
 If so, here’s what happened: